University of Lagos

 The University of Lagos (UNILAG) is a public research university located in Lagos, Nigeria, which was founded in 1962.
 UNILAG is one of the first generation universities in Nigeria and is ranked among the top universities in Africa in major education publications.
 The university presently has three campuses in the mainland of Lagos.
 Whereas two of its campuses are located at Yaba (the main campus in Akoka and the recently created campus at the former school of radiography), its college of medicine is located at Idi-Araba, Surulere.
 Its main campus is largely surrounded by the Lagos Lagoon and has 802 acres of land.
-As of 2024, the University of Lagos admits around 8,500 undergraduate students annually and enrolls over 57,000 students.
+As of 2024, the University of Lagos admitted around 8,500 undergraduate students annually and then enrolled over 57,000 students.